Samuel-Aborah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Change the group owner to school for file 'hello'

 Task 15.
 Owner and group (100-change owner and group) A script that changes owner and the group owner for all filea and directories in the current working directory

+Task 16.
+Symbolic links.
+A script that changes the owner and group owner of '_hello)